| Competition

 is a recommendation about the way in which member countries should

+cooperate with one another in their bilateral dealings.
 7.8 The Recommendation calls for the parties to notify one another

 when they launch an investigation under competition law that significantly